When you finish this chapter you should be able to

 |Subcutis || ||Stores fat and regulates heat |

 The epidermis acts as a barrier against invading microorganisms, foreign particles from dirt and debris, chemicals, and ultraviolet rays, and it helps contain the body's water and electrolytes.38 The epidermis is the outermost layer of the skin and itself is composed of several layers identified as the stratum corneum, stratum granulosum, stratum spinosum, and stratum basale.
 The stratified nature of the epidermal cell layers results from the migration of keratinocytes, the epidermal epithelial cells, from the basal layer outward to the stratum corneum.
 During this migration process, the cells undergo a well-described change in shape from round basal cells to flat, elongated cells.
 In the final stage of differentiation, the flattened keratinocytes secrete a variety of substances into the extracellular space and then lose their nuclei to form the horny layer known as the stratum corneum.
-The stratum corneum acts as a permeability barrier, allowing only small molecules to diffuse into the lower regions of the epidermis, and thus it protects against environmental irritants, toxins, and pathogens.
-Other cells, ...
+The stratum corneum acts as a permeability barrier, allowing only small molecules to diffuse into the lower regions of the epidermis, and thus it protects against environmental irritants, toxins, ...